MA-Mahmudi/MA-Mahmudi/README.md

 <h2>Hello ✋ </h2>

 - 🔭 I'm currently working in Zoodex Food delivery, as an intern.
-- 👀 I’m interested in startups and marketing strategies.
+- ✨ I’m interested in startups and marketing strategies.
-- 🌱 I’m currently learning Vue.js, javascript and bootstrapping.
+- 🌱 I’m currently learning Vue.js and bootstrapping.
 - 📫 How to reach me: <a href='https://t.me/aminemun18'>@aminemun18</a>

 <!---